perryraskin/nextjs-tailwindcss-starter/README.md

-# Next.js & TailwindCSS Starter
+# Next.js & Tailwind CSS Starter

 A super simple boilerplate for your Next.js web app built with TypeScript, NextJS, React, and TailwindCSS.